enricobottazzi/designated-verifier-proof/README.md

 ## To-do

 - [ ] Change Naming of the circuits
-- [ ] Fix package.json
+- [v] Fix package.json
-- [ ] Add as reusable component
+- [v] Add as reusable component
 - [ ] Add circom optimization
-- [ ] Modify tests
+- [v] Modify tests
 - [ ] Redo Benchmarking and trusted setup
-- [ ] Create a demo application
+- [ ] Add instructions to reuse that, based on keccak256
-- [ ] Create an independent npm package that test different circuits.
+- [ ] Finish test with multiplier
+- [ ] Modify the illustration
+- [ ] Add scripts to generate and verify the proof